Genevieve Stebbins: Influence

 Stebbins's work created more opportunities for late nineteenth-century American women to engage in physical culture and expression, especially in the realm of dance.
-She provided the means, rationale, and model for what could be accepted as the appropriate practices for middle and upper-class women.
+She provided the means, rationale, and model for what could be accepted as the appropriate practices for middle-class women.
 Her work in the Delsarte system facilitated the new "modern dance" which would develop in the United States and Europe in the twentieth century.
 It may also have contributed to the 20th century development of yoga as exercise.

 Personal life

 Stebbins was married to Joseph A. Thompson from 1888 until she divorced him in 1892.
-Thompson was most likely a relative of Mary Thompson so after the divorce, her partnership with Mary Thompson ended.
 Stebbins was remarried to Norman Astley, a journalist, in April 1892.
 There is no record of Stebbins having children from either marriage.

 Genevieve Stebbins Astley died on September 21, 1934, in Monterey, California.